 Create a simple, yet darling, Christmas Wish List with your kids.
 Give them something they want, something they need, something to wear, and something to read.

-Several years ago, I was introduced to a great method of making Christmas wish lists with the kids that keeps things simple and makes the holidays special.
+Several years ago, I was introduced to a great method of making a Christmas wish list with the kids that keeps things simple and makes the holidays special.
 Most of all, it makes them really think about what to ask for.
 Ever since then, we’ve been using this idea and I love it!
 We tell our kids they get to make a Christmas wish list that includes:

 Something you want, Something you need, Something to wear, and Something to read